wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-5.&emsp;There is a kind of experience so different from anything the ego can offer that you will never want to cover or hide the experience again.
+5. There is a kind of experience so different from anything the ego can offer that you will never want to cover or hide the experience again.
 <sup>2</sup>It is necessary to repeat that your belief in darkness and hiding is why the light cannot enter.
 <sup>3</sup>The Bible gives many references to the immeasurable gifts which are for you, but, for gifts, you must ask.
 <sup>4</sup>The condition, that you must ask, is not a condition as the ego sets conditions.